Sunderfolk

 -

-Facilitated discussions across multiple disciplines to ensure level designs and environmental elements within levels line up with the current narrative.
+Engaged in discussions with fellow designers to make sure level designs and environmental elements in encounters line up with current narrative.

 -

-Prototyped experimental and unique enemy AI behaviors and mechanics to add depth and variety to player encounters.
+Prototyped experimental enemy mechanics to add depth and variety to player encounters.

 Trailer